rgot-org/TheThingsNetwork_esp32/README.md

 Returns `true` or `false` depending on whether it received confirmation that the activation was successful before the maximum number of attempts.

-Call the method without the first two arguments if the device's LoRa module comes with NVS stored values.
+Call the method without the first two arguments if the device's LoRa module is provisioned or comes with NVS stored values.
+See `provision`, `saveKeys` and `restoreKeys`

 ## Method: `personalize`